INFOCENTER

 High requirements for the quality of materials

 When arranging the substructure of a ventilated facade, it is recommended to use galvanized metal elements made of structural steel, stainless steel or aluminum systems with a guaranteed yield strength of the material.
-If the brackets and guide substructures are made of steel of a smaller thickness than the calculated one, or have a low degree of galvanization (less than 190 g/m2) or unprotected edged ends, then such a system will have low durability.
+If the brackets and purlin substructures are made of steel of a smaller thickness than the calculated one, or have a low degree of galvanization (less than 190 g/m2) or unprotected edged ends, then such a system will have low durability.

-The need for project development
+The need for design drawings

 Example of a facade project

 The advantages of a ventilated facade significantly outweigh its minor disadvantages.
-At the same time, the disadvantages of a ventilated facade can be perceived as advantages, since high requirements for the quality of materials and the need for a professional approach to design and installation ultimately allow you to get a beautiful and durable facade.
+At the same time, the disadvantages of a ventilated facade can be perceived as advantages, since high requirements for the quality of materials and the need for a professional approach to design and install ultimately allow you to get a beautiful and durable facade.

 Installation of a ventilated facade

 To ensure durability, high energy efficiency and greater architectural expressiveness, it is recommended to order ventilated facades on a turnkey basis with a comprehensive guarantee.
-In this case, the supplier bears full responsibility for the design and can comprehensively conduct a geodetic survey, develop a facade project, supply a set of necessary facing materials and accessories, and perform installation work.
+In this case, the supplier bears full responsibility for the design and can comprehensively conduct a geodetic survey, develop a facade project, supply a set of necessary cladding materials and accessories, and perform installation work.

 Installation of ventilated facades consists of the following stages:

-Installation of the substructure on the load-bearing wall.
+1. Substructure installation on the load-bearing wall.
 It is important that the installation locations of all elements exactly correspond to the design positions, which will determine the flatness of the external cladding.

-Installation of insulation.
-Mineral wool sheets are tightly installed in the gaps between the guides or attached directly to the wall with plastic dowels.
+2. Installation of insulation.
+Mineral wool sheets are tightly installed in the gaps between the purlins or attached directly to the wall with plastic dowels.
 To eliminate thermal inhomogeneities of the structure, it is recommended to install the insulation in two layers with offset seams.
 To prevent the process of gradual weathering of mineral wool fibers, it is necessary to use a wind barrier film or basalt plates coated with fiberglass.

-Installation of cladding.
+3. Installation of cladding.
 Each facade system has its own characteristics of fastening facing materials to the substructure: hanging elements on guides with hooks, fastening with screws, fasteners, clamps, etc.

 Where to buy a ventilated facade